sanafathimasana/House-Price-Prediction/README.md

 ## 🤖 Model Used

- - Linear Regression algorithm from Scikit-learn is used to learn the relationship between features and target price.
+ - Linear Regression algorithm from Scikit-learn is used to learn the relationship between house features and target price.
 ---

 ## 🚀 How to Run